-However, based on a literature review, information received from the public, and the BRG findings, staff concluded that further information is needed about the uniqueness of the southern coastal Florida osprey population, including a clearer understanding of its geographic extent.
+Although the BRG concluded in their biological assessment that the Monroe County osprey population, when considered by itself, met multiple listing criteria, staff concluded, based on the literature review, information received from the public, and the BRG findings, that further information is needed about the uniqueness of the southern coastal Florida osprey population, including a clearer understanding of its geographic extent.
 Because the osprey is not constrained by county lines, rather than simply retaining the Monroe county listing designation, staff recommends listing the southern coastal osprey population as a Species of Special Concern until more information has been gathered about whether it is a distinct population and about its true geographic range.